Not taking your car seat onboard the plane? Here’s how to safely check your most important travel gear

 Do I need a car seat travel bag?

-Serious you’re telling me I need to buy MORE travel kit!
+Seriously, you’re telling me I need to buy MORE travel kit!
 Have I not purchased enough already!?

-Can’t I just take my car seat on to the plane?
+Can’t I just take my car seat onto the plane?

 You can only use your car seat on a plane if you have paid for a child’s seat and the car seat is approved by your airline’s regulating authority.
 [NB: The FAA does not control the world!
-It is pretty good guidance though so check out their Child Restraint System advisory here.]
+It is pretty good guidance, so check out their Child Restraint System advisory here.]

 What does gate check mean?